NoahR02/learn-odin/src/hello_world/packages.md

 # Packages
 Before we start writing code, we have to talk about packages in Odin.
 A Package is a folder with odin files.
-We will expand on this later when we get to more advance programs.
+We will expand on this later when we get to more advanced programs.

 Ok enough said!
 Let's make a package for our *Hello World* program.
 1. Make a new folder with the name of your package.
 I'll be going with hello_world!